 When a bone tumor grows, it presses on healthy bone tissue and can destroy it, which causes the following symptoms:

 Pain.
 The earliest symptoms of bone sarcoma are pain and swelling where the tumor is located.
 The pain may come and go at first.
 Then it can become more severe and steady later.
 The pain may get worse with movement, and there may be swelling in nearby soft tissue.
 The pain may not go away, and it can occur while resting or at night.
 Most bone sarcomas in children appear around the knees and may be first thought to be "growth pain," leading to a delay in diagnosis.

 Joint swelling and stiffness.
 A tumor that occurs near or in a joint may cause the joint to swell and become tender or stiff.
 This means a person may have a limited and painful range of movement.

 Limping.
 If a bone with a tumor breaks, or fractures, in a leg, it can lead to a pronounced limp.
 Limping is usually a symptom of later-stage bone sarcoma.

 Other less common symptoms.
 Rarely, people with a bone sarcoma may have symptoms such as fever, generally feeling unwell, weight loss, and anemia, which is a low level of red blood cells.

 If you are concerned about any changes you experience, please talk with your doctor.
-Your doctor will ask how long and how often you have been experiencing the symptom(s), in addition to other questions.
-This is to help figure out the cause of the problem, called a diagnosis.
+Your doctor will try to understand what is causing your symptom(s).
+They may do an exam and order tests to understand the cause of the problem, which is called a diagnosis.